wordofwarning/wordofwarning.org/current/2015-autumnwinter/makishi/index.md

 >*…charismatically witty yet painful and honest…*<br>[Total Theatre](http://totaltheatre.org.uk/vespertime)
 >*…genuinely moving…*<br>[A Younger Theatre](http://www.ayoungertheatre.com/review-vespertime-chelsea-theatre-stacey-makishi)

+####Workshop: *Killing Time*
+Stacy is leading a workshop with [Divergency](/hab/divergencymcr) at Contact, open to all artists willing to try out new ideas and walk out into the unknown.
+Join her and find out how to move faster than you think, write quicker than edit, and create faster than critique!
+A two-hour workshop for anyone who's interested in learning about devising and performance.

+At Contact on Wednesday 18 November from 2.30pm to 4.30pm and suitable for over 16s, workshop tickets cost £10/6: book [online](http://contactmcr.com/whats-on/40697-stacy-makishi-workshop-killing-time) or call 0161 274 0600.

 ####Credits
 Developed with the support of the National Theatre Studio; a Chelsea Theatre + Colchester Arts Centre co-commission; supported using public funding by the National Lottery through Arts Council England; produced by Artsadmin.